datacommonsorg/docsite/api/rest/v2/index.md

   "nextToken": "SoME_veRy_L0ng_S+rIng"
 </pre>

 {: #relation-expressions}
 ## Relation expressions

 Data Commons represents real world entities and data as nodes.
 These nodes are connected by directed edges, or arcs, to form a knowledge graph.
-The
+The label of the arc is the name of the [property](/glossary.html#property).

+Relation expressions include arrow annotation and other symbols in the syntax to represent neighboring nodes, and to support chaining and filtering.
+These new expressions allow all of the functionality of the V1 API to be expressed with fewer API endpoints in V2.
+All V2 API calls require relation expressions in the `property` or `expression` parameter.

-	@@ -60,41 +214,40 @@ The following table describes symbols in the V2 API relation expressions:
+The following table describes symbols in the V2 API relation expressions:

 | ------ | ---------- |
 | `->` | An `out` arc |
 | `<-` | An `in` arc |